Humanities (HUMN)

 Repeatability: You may take this course for a maximum of 3 units

-Course Attributes: Upper Division; U.S. Diversity; Writing Course
+Course Attributes: Upper Division; US Diversity; Writing Course

 HUMN 398 Special Topics 1-3 Units